Effective Marketing Strategies For Small To Medium Businesses 🍡

 However, to some degree, perceived benefits are the opposite of the perceived costs.
 For instance, paying a higher price for an item is remunerated by having that expensive product displayed in one’s home.
 Other perceived benefits related to the price-value equations are convenience, status, brand, the deal, choice and quality.

 On the other hand, perceived costs consist of the actual price tag printed on the product and other additional factors.
 As mentioned, perceived costs are the exact opposite of the benefits.

-In the end, it is favourable to look at the price from the customer’s viewpoint because it helps define value which the most vital grounds for building a competitive advantage.
+In the end, it is favourable to look at the price from the customer’s viewpoint because it helps define value which is the most vital ground for building a competitive advantage.

-Effective Marketing Strategies For Small Business #2: Society’s Perspective
+Developing Effective Marketing Strategies For Small Business: Society’s Perspective

 How do you define pricing in marketing from society’s perspective?
 Taken from the barter method (or exchanging of goods of the same value), the monetary structure of each society gives a more convenient way to buy goods and gather wealth.